eteleieto/garnet-notebook/content/Fermentation Workshop.md

 ![[Screenshot 2025-09-25 at 4.40.35 PM.png]]

 In Part 2, a smaller group came together, bringing their ferments along with.
 We took each, ensured their safety, and dished them out on sample plates for a tasting and conversation.
-The ferments came out beautifully, with greta lactic depth and diversity.
+The ferments came out beautifully, with great lactic depth and diversity.
+Highlights included a cucumber and ground cherry ferment and a bok choy and grape ferment.

 As the group tried each ferment, the ferment-maker shared more about what they noticed in the time between Part 1 and 2.
-Which

 ![](https://lh3.googleusercontent.com/pw/AP1GczNObtYv0LMf9zU5dMSbR0Q6vNmFAmcknH5vvrxuPmMOlk4IsZmMquMu-jWzylqkWE_QON-9CZqpKw7RipBgjm0WDs_DSF1fEZUkwL-q2vzvb93390e5t61u1zFZQfRbBDjz7m7wRQ_yF1x-08Km0wB-=w1348-h1798-s-no-gm?authuser=0)